Oral Cancer Screening

 Oral cancer screening involves the neck, face, oral cavity, and other major related areas.
 Before the screening, a patient should remove all dental appliances to expose important areas to be screened.
 The dentist or doctor then checks for asymmetries, bumps, swellings, ulcerations, patches of color, and anything unusual.

-For Dr. White to get a clear picture of the inside parts of the nose and mouth, she uses a mirror and light together with a tongue depressor.
+For the dentist to get a clear picture of the inside parts of the nose and mouth, he uses a mirror and light together with a tongue depressor.
 At some point, the doctor might ask the patient to pronounce certain words to expose parts in the throat to make them easier to view.

-After conducting the visual exam, Dr. White will hold the head and cheeks of the patient, close to the jaw, and under the chin to determine if there are any abnormal masses or nodules.
+After conducting the visual exam, our dentist will hold the head and cheeks of the patient, close to the jaw, and under the chin to determine if there are any abnormal masses or nodules.
 One of the signs of the existence of a problem is immobility in usually mobile tissues.
 Oral cancer symptoms are typically painful.
 However, a painless bump can also be a red flag.

 Devices for Oral Cancer Screening